TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- should we reinfer when tweaking?
 	- the physics world cache will simply take into consideration if the hand fuse was released, when calculating shape
 		- so hand fuse component might want to become a synchronizable

-- Contextual moving of entities: attachment offsets
-	- Will actually be useful yet before the deathmatch

 - game mode property is a part of game mode definition
 - game mode definition = all game mode properties